Flexible Solar Cell | © HZB

 Within the framework of the Energy Transition (Energiewende), Germany provides significant business potential in the fields of photovoltaic and energy storage thanks to unique market conditions, excellent industry infrastructure, and numerous partnering opportunities.
 Contact our industry specialists now to explore the individual investment opportunities available to your business.

-Germany is one of the most developed PV markets with around 40 GWp of cumulated installations in 2015.
-This is equivalent to about one sixth of the world market.
-New capacity of 1,4 GWp was installed in 2015.
-Grid parity was achieved in Germany in 2011, with levelized cost of energy (LCOE) of newly installed now well below retail electricity prices.
+Germany is one of the most developed PV markets with around 43 GWp of cumulated installations at the end of 2017.
+New capacity of 1.75 GWp was installed in 2017.
+According to SolarPower Europe, Germany is expected to continue amongst the global top 5 solar markets over the next four years.
 The own-consumption segments are the driving force of the future PV market in Germany.

-Being one of the world leaders in high quality PV modules, inverters and production equipment, the German PV Industry has had an export quota of around 65% in 2014 (Fraunhofer ISE 2016).
+Being one of the world leaders in high quality PV modules, inverters and production equipment, the German PV equipment industry has had an export quota of around 92% in 2017 (VDMA 2018).

 Testimonial - Sun + Lite & Power GmbH

 Logo Sun + Light Power GmbH | © Logo Sun + Light Power GmbH

 “Germany's pioneering role in the solar energy sector provides significant opportunities for international companies.
 Highly connected research and business communities combined with a pool of highly trained professionals and modern infrastructure provide the ideal basis.”

 Nik Hanif Kadir, CEO, Sun + Lite & Power GmbH